data-apis/array-api/spec/purpose_and_scope.md

 2. It is difficult to _version_ the array API standard implementation (see :ref:`api-versioning`).

-To address both issues, a uniform method must be provided by a conforming implementation to access the API namespace, namely a function:
+To address both issues, a uniform way must be provided by a conforming implementation to access the API namespace, namely a method on the array object:

 ```
 xp = x.__array_namespace__()
 ```

-The function must take one keyword, `api_version=None`, to make it possible to request a specific API version:
+The method must take one keyword, `api_version=None`, to make it possible to request a specific API version:

 ```